 Human rights groups also slammed the ruling, saying Mugabe and his Zanu-PF party were embarking on a fresh crackdown on dissent ahead of elections that he wants to call this year.

 Prosecutors alleged Gwisai had aired videos of revolts against autocratic rule in Egypt and Tunisia in order to incite a copycat uprising in Zimbabwe.
+Defence lawyers said the meeting was merely an academic debate.

 Despite public disenchantment with Mugabe’s 32-year rule, public protests against him are rare, mainly due to tough security laws.